dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

   <meta property="og:title" content="7 AI games in 7 Days"/>
 </head>

-We've just added AI to the Rune SDK so that games can now use generative AI in the game play.
-To really dog-food this, I decided to build out some AI games to explore what novel game play could be achieved using LLMs.
+We've just added AI to the Rune SDK so that your games can now make use of generative AI responses.
+To really dog-food this, I decided to build out some AI games to explore what novel fun gameplay could be achieved using LLMs.
 So I set myself a challenge.
 Can I build 7 unique multiplayer AI games in 7 days?

-Here's what happened, the MIT licensed source code and what I learnt during the process.
+Here's what happened, the MIT-licensed source code and what I learnt during the process.
 I've recorded a little video playing all the games so you can get a quick feel for what they're like.

 ## Day 1 - Storyteller AI
 <a href="/img/blog/callouts/storyteller-ai.png" target="_blank"><img align="right" width="150" style={{ marginLeft: '20px' }} src="/img/blog/callouts/storyteller-ai.png"></img></a>